 Thanks to Smithfield for sponsoring this tasty meal idea.
 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

 As you might have noticed, we've been getting in to Korean food a bit more recently, with my vegetarian bibimbap and Korean sashimi rice bowl (hoedeopbab) becoming instant hits with us.
 The only challenge was they weren't that great for the kids, between the spicy gochujang and sashimi.
 Bulgogi, however, is something more to their taste.

 You may have noticed we use pork products in lots of meals, with pork carnitas, for example, being a regular feature on our menu.
-I’ve also used the Smithfield Marinated Fresh Pork in dishes like my Vietnamese-style pork and rice bowl and Thai-style grilled pork lettuce wraps.
-But it’s also fun to change things up and use pork in dishes that might typically use chicken or beef.
+I've also used the Smithfield Marinated Fresh Pork in dishes like my Vietnamese-style pork and rice bowl.
+But it's also fun to change things up and use pork in dishes that might typically use chicken or beef.

 How it's made

 For this dish, all you do is mix up the marinade ingredients, slice the pork thinly and add it to the marinade.
 Leave for a couple hours, or more, then grill it up.
 The pork loin is nice and tender so works perfectly with this quick cook.

 A couple tips for perfect pork bulgogi

 - If you're not familiar with Asian pear, it is rounder and firmer, more like an apple, but a bit juicier.
 It gives both a little sweetness and tenderizes the meat.
 I found them in my local Shaw's - just look with the exotic fruits - but if you don't find one, an apple of firm pear would also work.